browserengineering/book/book/scheduling-and-threading.md

 execute at about the time desired---even if the current thread is busy at that time---but, as we'll see, leads to some complications if you really want the function to be called on the same thread as the one calling `set_timeout`.
+But in any case, it wouldn't make any sense to run the task on the "current" thread, because the only time the current thread is free to run such a task is when the program has quit.
+Unlike JavaScript programming on a website, Python has no built-in event loop.

 [python-thread]: https://docs.python.org/3/library/threading.html